 Until that time, she had worked with children who we would think today of as developmentally challenged and impaired.
 She had developed certain materials and activities to use with these children, always one-on-one, often placing her hands on theirs to help them manipulate the materials and use them successfully.

-But, one day, two things happened which changed her entire outlook: her assistant had forgotten to lock the cabinet the evening before, and was late for work that morning.
-By the time that she and Dr. Montessori arrived, the children had already removed materials from the cabinets on their own, and were happily and peacefully at work, each with the material of his/her own choice.
+But, one day, two things happened that changed her entire outlook: her assistant had forgotten to lock the cabinet the evening before and was late for work that morning.
+By the time she and Dr. Montessori arrived, the children had already removed materials from the cabinets on their own, and were happily and peacefully at work, each with the material of his/her own choice.